Ian Fraser, Baron Fraser of Lonsdale: Business activity

 Fraser also held many positions on the Boards of other companies.
 From 1936, he had been on the advisory council of the company Frasers Limited, which had been set up by two uncles trading in Southern Africa.
 This advisory council was made up of members of the Frasers family, living in England, to whom the Board of Frasers had to report from time to time.
 He was elected to the Board of Frasers Ltd in 1954 and became chairman after the sudden death of Douglas Fraser in 1956.
 He would spend two to three months every year at Fraser House in Wepener.

 Honours and personal

-Fraser was appointed a Commander of the Order of the British Empire (CBE) in 1923, knighted in 1934, he was appointed a Companion of Honour in 1953 and in 1958 became the first life peer created under the Life Peerages Act 1958 which had been introduced by Harold Macmillan.
+Fraser was appointed a Commander of the Order of the British Empire (CBE) in 1923, knighted in 1934, he was appointed a Member of the Order of the Companions of Honour in 1953 and in 1958 became the first life peer created under the Life Peerages Act 1958 which had been introduced by Harold Macmillan.
 He took the title of Baron Fraser of Lonsdale, of Regent's Park in the County of London on 1 August 1958.
 He died in Marylebone aged 77.
 Lady Fraser died in 1978.

 Lord Redcliffe-Maud said at the service of Thanksgiving held in Westminster Abbey on Tuesday 4 February 1975.